As a mark of respect following the sad passing of HRH Prince Philip, the Duke of Edinburgh, all camp...

 I have been your Wiltshire Councillor since 2013 and have been proud to work on your behalf to address your concerns and local issues...

 When standing for election in 2013 you told me that education was one of your priorities.
-In 2017 Marlborough can be justifiably proud of its schools and in the last 4 years we have seen an extension to sixth form facilities at St. Johns and a much needed new combined Primary School at St. Marys is currently under construction.
+In 2017 Marlborough can be justifiably proud of its schools and in the last 4 years we have seen an extension to sixth form facilities at St. Johns and a much needed new combined Primary School at St. Marys.

 Our Recycling Centre has been a huge success and plays an important part in helping to protect our beautiful environment.
 I am very aware that more must be done to improve air quality and to reduce traffic congestion in our town to help that protection.

 I will not promise anything that I cannot deliver.
-However if you give me your support I will put the town and the residents needs first.
+I will put the town and the residents needs first.

 A strong local voice.
 Experience and commitment.